boyanfan/dream-engine/docs/ResourceManager.md

 Retrieves a loaded texture from the texture pool.

 **Parameters**
-- textureName: The base filename of the texture.
+- textureName: The base filename of the texture, without the extension.

 **Returns:**
-Pointer to SDL_Texture if found, or nullptr.
+Pointer to `SDL_Texture` if found, or nullptr.

 <br>